updated on 14 November 2023

 Recruiters recognise and value the transferable skills that non-law graduates bring to the table from studying other subjects and working in different fields.

 Read on to find out more about the process of becoming a lawyer with a non-law degree, some encouraging examples of the diverse fields from which many currently practising lawyers have come from, and information on what the SQE means for non-law graduates.

 The route to qualifying as a solicitor changed in September 2021, when the LPC was replaced with the new SQE.
 The SQE is a new assessment that all prospective solicitors must pass to qualify.

-Under the new rules on which qualifications are required, it will only be compulsory to have a university degree in any subject (law or non-law) to be eligible to take the SQE.
+Under the new rules on which qualifications are required, it’ll only be compulsory to have a university degree (or equivalent) in any subject (law or non-law) to be eligible to take the SQE.
 However, most non-law graduates will want to complete a preparation course to give themselves the best chance of passing the SQE, and some firms will require their non-law trainees to complete some sort of law conversion before embarking on SQE preparation.
 So, as always, do your research into your shortlisted firms to find out what they require.

 Find out more about non-law students, the SQE and conversion courses in this Oracle.